Shrutie18/DevOps-Interview-Questions/READme2.md

 Test Automation:

 Use tools like XCTest (iOS) and Espresso (Android) for automated testing.
+---

- 9)Your team is considering migrating from a traditional Jenkins setup to Jenkins Pipelines (Jenkinsfile).
-Explain the benefits of using Jenkins Pipelines and the steps you would take to migrate existing jobs.
+###  **9)Your team is considering migrating from a traditional Jenkins setup to Jenkins Pipelines (Jenkinsfile).
+Explain the benefits of using Jenkins Pipelines and the steps you would take to migrate existing jobs.**

  ---->Benefits:
 Code as Configuration: Manage jobs as code using Jenkinsfile.